 - Complete a Key Request Form and submit it to the Facilities Office at your campus.
 Key Request Forms can be found on the Facilities website. - 2.
 All Key Requests must have all required Approval Signatures. - 3.
 Keys will only be issued to the individual whose name is on the Key Request Form.
 Keys shall not be loaned to others or duplicated at any time. - 4.
-Keys are available for pick up at the College Facilities Maintenance Center for Skyline College and Cañada College and at the Public Safety Office for the College of San Mateo.
+Keys are available for pick up at the Public Safety Office at the related campus for the request.
 Valid Photo ID must be presented prior to key release.